 Keep in mind that in this video below I didn’t sew a real dart, I just used a piece of sheer fabric to illustrate the tip.
 You have to be really careful at this step.
 You will have to sew the dart from its point to the side seam (which is the opposite you are used to, right?).

 Position the fabric next to the needle and lower the needle to the point where you wish to start.
-Make sure that the needle actually goes into the fabric and you don’t have any excess thread in the needle so it doesn’t make a loop in the beginning of the dart.
+Make sure that the needle actually goes into the fabric and you don’t have any excess thread in the needle so it doesn’t make a loop at the beginning of the dart.
 Lower the presser foot and start sewing gently guiding the fabric along the seam line letting the fabric feed naturally.